-What's the Difference Between These Commonly-Confused Geographical Terms
+Learn the Difference Between Two Commonly-Confused Geographical Terms

 When you read sweepstakes rules, you'll often find a restriction in the eligibility section that says you must be a resident of the "contiguous United States" or a resident of the "continental United States" to enter.
 What does this mean, and is there really a difference?

 Although the two words look similar, there is an important difference in their geographical meanings.
 The dictionary definition of "contiguous" refers to two items that are "touching" or "sharing a border," according to Merriam-Webster.

 So how do you use contiguous to describe a region?
 When it comes to the United States, "contiguous" refers to all of the states that touch one another, without another country or a body of water coming between them.

 All of the U.S states are contiguous except for two: Alaska and Hawaii.
 The others are sometimes also referred to as the "lower 48" states or "conterminous" United States.

 If the rules of the giveaway say that entry is open to residents of the contiguous United States, they mean that residents of every state except Alaska and Hawaii are allowed to enter.
 Usually, the District of Columbia is also included, although it is not technically a state.
 Puerto Rico or other U.S. territories are neither contiguous nor states, so their residents are generally are not allowed to enter under the contiguous U.S. restriction.

 On the other hand, the term "continental U.S." refers to any state on the North American continent.
 Forty-nine of the U.S. states are found on the continent of North America.
 Although Canada lies between the contiguous United States and Alaska, they are all on the same continent, so Alaskan residents can enter these sweepstakes, too.